nhannguyen95/algorithms/algorithms-and-data-structures/data-structures/heap.md

 ### Sift Up and Sift Down in Heap Implementation

-There are 2 important functions in heap implementation that one needs to be extremely well aware of (and be careful as well):
+There are 2 important helper functions in heap implementation that one needs to be extremely well aware of (and be careful as well):

   - `siftUp(e)`: Float up the element `e` by comparing its key value to parent in order to maintain heap property.